Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a health club bond cost in New Hampshire?

-A surety bond for not less than $50,000 is required by the New Hampshire Department of Justice if one wishes to start a health club.
-The state determines the amount of the bond, so applicants should verify the required amount before bonding.
-These bonds are credit-based, meaning that the premium an applicant will pay is determined by a review of their credit.
-Applicants with excellent credit could pay as little as 1% of the total bond amount.
+A surety bond of $50,000 is required by the New Hampshire Department of Justice if one wishes to start a health and fitness club.
+These bonds are credit-based, meaning that the premium an applicant will pay is determined by a review of his or her credit and is subject to underwriting due to the risk involved in issuing the bond.

 We offer free, personalized bond quotes for all applicants!
 Simply submit a bond request to get started!

 Give us a call at 1 (800) 308-4358 or apply online to receive a free bond quote.
 Our team of experts makes the bonding process fast, easy and accurate.

 Why do I need a New Hampshire health club bond?

 The New Hampshire Department of Justice requires health clubs to file a bond in accordance with Trade and Commerce Chapter 358-I. Health clubs, gyms, spas, martial arts studios, and other fitness centers are required by state law to have a surety bond in place if they sell prepaid memberships in order to become licensed or renew an existing license.
 These bonds provide surety insurance protection to members who prepay or make advance club membership payments.
 In addition, the surety bond guarantees compliance with applicable laws, regulations, and licensing requirements.

 If the health and fitness club violates any of these terms, a claim can be filed against the bond for club members to recoup any financial loss, up to the full bond amount.
 The club must then reimburse the surety for damages paid out.

 When does my New Hampshire health and fitness club bond expire?

 Health club bonds are continuous and must be renewed annually until there is a claim against the health club or it is canceled.
 A surety can cancel the bond with written notice to the Department of Justice 30 days before its effective date.